Cybourgeoisie/openrouter-reports/README.md

 - Occurs in `stream.js`
 - `chat.js` works as expected here, the issue is only in streaming

+### reasoning-with-tools (Testing Tool Usage with Reasoning)
+- Tests tool usage with GPT-4 (openai/gpt-4o) using the include_reasoning parameter
+- Compares responses with and without the include_reasoning flag
+- Demonstrates tool usage with file creation capabilities
+- Occurs in both `chat.js` & `stream.js`

 ### Unavailable Endpoints (503 or 404)
 - Providers or endpoints are down / not available.
 - Occurs in both `chat.js` & `stream.js`